Vamana: Legend

 Vamana grew as Trivikrama.
-With one foot, he measured the entire Earth and the nether worlds, and with the other foot, he measured the sky and the upper worlds.
+With one foot, he measured the entire Earth and the underworld, Patala.
+With the other foot, he measured the sky and the heavens.

-He looked at King Bali and asked where the third step should land.
+He looked at King Bali and asked where should the third step land.

-Determined to keep his word, King Bali told Vamana to place the third step on his head.Upon hearing this, Lord Vishnu appeared in his true form and blessed King Bali and allowed him to rule the underworld.
+Determined to keep his word, King Bali told Vamana to place the third step on his head.
+Upon hearing this, Lord Vishnu appeared in his true form and blessed King Bali and allowed him to rule the underworld.